 The Impact of Obesity on the Health of Children and Adults in the UAE

-In this article by Pacific Prime Dubai, we will examine the results of the latest study, and also look at the causes, and recommend tips to combat obesity in both children and adults.
+In this article, we will examine the results of the latest study, discuss the causes, recommend tips to combat obesity in both children and adults, outline the UAE’s plans to combat the issue of rising obesity, and explore how a comprehensive health insurance plan can help expats in the UAE.

 Body mass index (BMI) is a tool that doctors use to assess if a person is at an appropriate weight for their age, sex, and height.
-The measurement combines height and weight to establish an index, which is then used to classify the adult or child.
+The measurement combines height and weight to establish an index, which is then used to determine whether an adult or child is obese.

 BMI, in its technical form, is defined as a person’s weight in kilograms divided by the square of his/her height in meters (kg/m2).